hdShang/arxiv-daily/docs/cs-CL/2025-08-02/papers/250801245v1-warriormath-enhancing-the-mathematical-ability-of-large-language-mod.md

 ---
 layout: default
-title: WarriorMath: Enhancing the Mathematical Ability of Large Language Models with a Defect-aware Framework
+title: "WarriorMath: Enhancing the Mathematical Ability of Large Language Models with a Defect-aware Framework"
 ---

 # WarriorMath: Enhancing the Mathematical Ability of Large Language Models with a Defect-aware Framework